muldjord/boobox/README.md

 #### Electronic schematics
 These don't exist yet!
 I have never done schematics for electronics, so I need to figure out how to do this properly before I can make them.
 I plan to, and they will be added here when they are ready.

+A quick and dirty "schematic" is something like this:
+* The PIR sensor is connected to VBUS, GND and GP15
+* The servo is connected to VBUS, GND and GP16
+* PWM audio signal output is at GP28.
+It is VERY low without an amplifier though.

 ### Software
 * The official Pico SDK configured and working (https://github.com/raspberrypi/pico-sdk)
   * Quite easy to get working on a standard Ubuntu machine.
 Just follow their readme.